afknapping/github-from-scratch/_posts/2013-09-01-second-page.md

 #### What did you do?

-You used *Links* (originally "Hyperlinks", but it's not 1987 anymore) to connect documents.
+You used *links* (originally "hyperlinks", but it's not 1987 anymore) to connect documents.

 If you want, you can think of links as *portals*, which can take you to *any* other place.
 It can be another site on the web, it can be another position in the same document.